gokul180288/dboost/README.md

 # dboost

-Stocastic Dummy Boosting:
+Stochastic Dummy Boosting
+Michael S Kim (03/03/2016)

 I randomly create dummy variables by randomly splitting column features.
-It's basically a stump.
+This is basically like a decision stump.
 Then I do Ridge regression which is my weak learner for boosting.
 Then it's just GBM from there.